butaixianran/Blender-Vmd-Retargeting/README.md

 For example, mmd doesn't have motion layers, so they use mutiple bones which does the same thing, to simulate motion layers.
 And we handle that by adding this bone's motion into a real new layer.

-For now, we only do this for: center and groove bone's location.
+For now, we only do this for: center and groove bone.

 #### IK
 **If a vmd motion does not use IK, just uncheck it**.